polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 CRUD is at the core of everything relating to your database.
 It implies **C**reate, **R**ead, **U**pdate and **D**elete, and these are the 4 axioms that all database manipulation evolves around.
+In this tutorial we'll manually create CRUD Hyperlambda HTTP REST endpoints, doing more or less what your machine is doing as it is automatically _"crudifying"_ your database.
+The purpose of this article, is to understand the automatic process, and also lay the foundation for editing your automatically created code.
 If you prefer to watch video tutorials, here’s a video where I walk you through everything.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">